 As I was diving into ancient knowledge of Ayurveda, I started to realize that these unrealistic lifestyle expectations that we put ourselves into have become something acceptable, undermining the fact that our bodies cannot adapt to the abnormal.
 The chronic imbalance has become a common situation affecting every cell and its roots caused by daily stress which we try to ignore and patch our worries with chocolate, alcohol, or anything that can take our minds away from the pain that is slowly growing inside of us.
 Hidden pain, suppressed anger, low self-worth, or hormonal imbalance equals chronic inflammation.
 Not only that, but inflammation has also been appearing on my face like acne, my joints and muscles were constantly sore letting me feel lethargic which ultimately affected all aspects of my life.
-Bless my husband who kindly included giving me hand and foot acupressure massages to his daily routine.
+Bless my spouse who kindly included giving me hand and foot acupressure massages to his daily routine.
 I knew I had to take actions and expand my research on healing myself holistically since western medicine wasn’t helping me to identify the root of my problems.
 Fighting Inflammation Holistically with Ayurveda can help eliminate the harmful side-effects of western medicine which helping your body achieve the balance.

 We all can face different types of inflammation, in my case, it was appearing as acne, hives, joint and muscle cramps, and so-called atopic dermatitis.
 I had multiple dermatologists trying to identify if I was allergic to anything but after so many labs and tests it turned out I wasn’t.
 Not one specialist was able to help me find answers to my questions and that’s when I started to explore Eastern Medicine.